SWE-Martinez/In-Memory-Database/README.md

 ```

 Remember, all changes made in a transaction are not visible until the transaction is committed.

+## Modification Suggestions for Official Assignment
+For future assignments, it may be beneficial to:

+- Specify the expected behavior when methods are called outside of their intended use, such as calling commit without an active transaction.
+- Include examples that cover edge cases, such as updating the same key multiple times within a transaction.
+- Consider providing a template for exceptions to standardize error messages and simplify the grading process.

 ## Exceptions
 - Trying to put without a transaction in progress will raise an exception.